How To Grow Orchids On Trees

 High-light orchids are Vandas, some kinds of Cattleyas, and Dendrobiums.
 Orchids that prefer bright shade, or medium light, are: Miltonias and the majority of Cattleyas.
 Orchids that prefer bright light but totally in the shade are the Phalaenopsis, Oncidiums, and Paphiopedilums.

-Our suggestion would be to start with miniature Cattleyas (medium to high light) and Phalaenopsis (low-light), since these are some of the easiest orchid to grow.
+My suggestion would be to start with miniature Cattleyas (medium to high light) and Phalaenopsis (low-light), since these are some of the easiest orchid to grow.

 If you have success, then try a Brassavola with a larger mount.